-As employers have health and safety obligations to other staff they may decide that ensuring self-isolation rules are adhered to protect others in the workplace means they should simply keep paying the employee for remaining at home or being in a quarantine hotel even if they cannot work.
+As employers have health and safety obligations to other staff they may decide following a risk assessment that protecting others in the workplace means they should simply keep paying the employee for remaining at home or being in a quarantine hotel even if they cannot work.
 This would effectively amount to granting additional paid time off work in addition to normal holiday leave or could mean using up the employee's annual leave (see Q:Can we insist employee take the 10 days quarantine period as annual leave? below).
 Additional paid leave may be appropriate if home working is not an option and if the employer can afford to do this.
 This solution may be most appropriate if the quarantine was imposed suddenly.

 Employers could agree with employees that any quarantine period be taken as a period of unpaid leave if home working is not an option.

 Any individual self-isolating because they or someone in their household has COVID-19 symptoms can claim SSP.
 Additionally those on isolation under the test and trace scheme can claim SSP, but a post-holiday quarantine period is different.
 If an employee chooses to go on holiday, they have taken the risk and presumably knew of the requirement to quarantine upon return.
 The existing rules only enable claims for SSP if it is ‘known or reasonably suspected that the individual has been in contact with a case of, a relevant infection or contamination’.
 Returning from travelling does not necessarily lead to a reasonable suspicion of contact with someone infected with coronavirus.
 For example, if someone on the plane has tested positive then there may be a reasonable suspicion someone is infected.